meteor/react-packages/babel-compiler/README.md

 ### Babel API

-The `babel` package exports the `Babel` symbol, which is the same object you get in Node from `require("babel-core")`.
+The `babel-compiler` package exports the `Babel` symbol, which is the same object you get in Node from `require("babel-core")`.
 You can only use it on the server.

 Example: